iotlabtpe/iotlab_kvs_workshop/Lab 5 - Limition before you go.md

-- `Account Limit: Request TPS`, means How many time could we request per second per account.
+- `Account Limit: Request TPS`, means How many times could we request per second per account.
 - `Stream-level limit TPS`, means How many time could we request for that (video)stream per second.
 - `Connection-level limit`, means How many concurrency could we have per (video)stream.
 - `Session-level limit TPS`, similar to Connection-level limit, to be confirmed, Playback Protocol.

-*For example*, PutMedia
+*For example*, PutMedia, use this API to send media data to a Kinesis video stream.

 | API          | Stream-level limit | Connection-level limit | Bandwidth limit | Fragment-level limit |
 | ------------ | ------------------ | ---------------------- | --------------- | -------------------- |